deepjyotiroy079/native-mapreduce-hadoop/README.md

-# NCDC-Weather-Hadoop-MapReduce
+# Native MapReduce Implementation in Hadoop

-Implementing MapReduce program to analyse whether a day is Hot or Cold.
+Implementing native MapReduce program to analyse whether a day is Hot or Cold.
 The [dataset](http://www1.ncdc.noaa.gov/pub/data/uscrn/products/daily01) is stored in the Hadoop file system.